 The original recipe was a Veggie Bean Barley Soup, but once my son was diagnosed with celiac disease, we stopped cooking it with barley because gluten is found in wheat, barely and rye.

-We have made it with just the beans and veggies and it was still yummy but not as hearty (so we serve with biscuits!), we’ve served it with gluten-free ditalini, we’ve served with sorghum (shown here) and tonight we ate it over brown rice which is our favorite yet!
+We often make it with just the beans and veggies and it is still so yummy but not as hearty (so we serve with biscuits!), we’ve served it with gluten-free ditalini, we’ve served with sorghum (shown here) and tonight we ate it over brown rice which is our favorite yet!

 A note on sorghum….